Non-planar degenerations and related fundamental groups: Introduction

-This work is an innovation of two points of view.
-One can look at the older famous question about the classification of surfaces with heavy group theoretic calculations, and as an originality of a research project about non-planar degenerations, starting with the lowest degrees while using some inductive way to check higher degrees to get a generalization on $\pi_1(\Xgal)$.
-In this initiative, we determine $\pi_1(\Xgal)$ for the objects $T_{(4)}$ and $D(T_{(4)})$, as described in Theorems \ref{TetGal} and \ref{DoubleTetGal}.
-The results will tell us whether these two objects are in different connected components of the moduli space.
-It might be very interesting to investigate the groups related to these objects, because of other local behavior; they both have singular $3$-points, but $D(T_{(4)})$ also has singular $4$-points.
-In the degenerations we consider, only inner singularities can occur, which poses additional challenges because the relations arising from such points are more complicated than in the outer points, see Definition \ref{inner-pt}.

-Future studies will continue with more advanced examples of non-planar degenerations containing higher degrees of singularity in the content.
-In this way, we hope to combine our future results for $\pi_1(\Xgal)$ and $\chi(\Xgal)$ with the results obtained in \cite{AG} and look for their generalizations.
-This paper aims to position both objects in the moduli space as a foundation stone in the classification of surfaces with non-planar degenerations.

-This paper is organized as follows: In Section \ref{section:method}, we present the algorithm and give notations to the braids and elements in the fundamental group.
-We also explain the degenerations of interest and provide the formulas for Chern numbers and the signatures of the Galois covers.
-In Subsections \ref{Tetra-sec} and \ref{DoubleTetra-sec}, we calculate the fundamental groups of the Galois covers related to $T_{(4)}$ and $D(T_{(4)})$, respectively.
-In both subsections, we also give calculations of the Chern numbers and signatures of the Galois covers.
+This paper is organized as follows: In Section \ref{section:method}, we present the algorithm and give notations to the fundamental groups.
+We provide notations for the generators and give the presentations of the groups via the van Kampen Theorem.
+In Section \ref{sec3}, we explain the degenerations of interest and construct them.
+In Subsections \ref{Tetra-sec} and \ref{DoubleTetra-sec}, we calculate the fundamental groups of the Galois covers related to the tetrahedron $T_{(4)}$ and the double tetrahedron $D(T_{(4)})$, respectively.
+In addition, in Subsection \ref{DoubleTetra-sec} we give some necessary details on Coxeter groups and dual graphs.
+In Section \ref{conc}, we present the summary of the results and the conclusion.